What Are Market Conditions?

 As your Real Estate Professional, I will prepare a personalized plan for you containing all activities intended to market your property.
-Your property will be aggressively promoted via this Internet site, Chestnut Park’s website, other Real Estate Professionals, the Muskoka-Haliburton Real Estate Board MLS® services (unless it’s an Exclusive listing), social network sites, local newspaper advertising, various Real Estate magazines, plus mailings to potential buyers in your area.
+Your property will be aggressively promoted via this Internet site, Sotheby’s corporate websites, other Real Estate Professionals, the Muskoka-Haliburton Real Estate Board MLS® services (unless it’s an Exclusive listing), social network sites, local newspaper advertising, various Real Estate magazines, plus mailings to potential buyers in your area.

 The first formal step in marketing your property is to enter into a Listing Agreement – a contract that commits me as your Real Estate Professional to actively market your home for a specified period of time.
 It also commits you to a pre-established marketing fee that is to be paid upon the successful closing of the sale.

 We may also require the following documents: